samdowrickstr/TitanMUX-Releases/SERVICE_PACKAGES.md

 ### Implementation in the GUI

-A `ServicePackageManager` class in the TitanMUX GUI handles:
+A `ServicePackageManager` class in the MUX-GUI repo handles:

 - **Fetching the manifest** from this repo via GitHub API
 - **Comparing versions** of all installed components against the target SP